minesh1291/HowToBioinformatics/README.md

 # HowTo

-  # Small Pipelines
+### Small Pipelines

-    # PhylogenicTreeWithBootStrap.sh
+* PhylogenicTreeWithBootStrap.md

-      How Could We Generate A Tree having Bootstrap Value using MSA
+      How Can We Generate A Tree having Bootstrap Value using MSA

-  # My Notes
+### My Notes

-    # myNotesOnTools
+* myNotesOnTools

       Sort description about useful Bioinformatics Tools